You get a single team handling cybersecurity, IT, and data integration services like EDI, filling the gaps in your team.

 That’s why we’re fixing the EDI experience for midmarket companies—by acting as a true services partner.
 Learn more here: EDI Integration Solutions.

 What is “EDI capable?”
-In a nutshell, it’s the ability to send and receive EDI documents that are compatible with the standards of your trading partners.
+In a nutshell, it’s the ability to send and receive EDI documents in formats that are compatible with the standards of your trading partners.

 Here’s the thing.
 “EDI capable” means different things to different companies—depending on the requirements of your trading partners, the cost model that works for you, and how much EDI support you can afford.